Simon Busuttil: Backbench MP

 On 17 September 2017, Busuttil was succeeded by Dr Adrian Delia as leader of the Nationalist Party and on 6 October 2017 as Leader of the Opposition.
 In February 2018, Delia appointed Busuttil as Shadow Minister for Good Governance, asking him to continue his fight for the rule of law.
 Nevertheless relations between them turned sour when Delia asked Busuttil to resign from the PN parliamentary group in the wake of the news of the publication of the conclusions of the 'Egrant' magisterial inquiry into the alleged ownership of one of the Panama company by the Prime Minister's wife, which concluded that no proof was found that Egrant belonged to the Prime Minister's wife although the inquiry did not find details of the actual owner.
 Delia had not yet been given a copy of the inquiry when he accused Busuttil.
 The allegation had first been made by Daphne Caruana Galizia, and was believed by Simon Busutil to the point of putting the allegation centre stage in the 2017 election campaign.
 Busuttil warned Delia that he should not side with Muscat and refused to suspend himself.
 The Administrative Council of the Nationalist Party met later during 22 June 2018 in order to discuss the events, and backed Delia's request to Busuttil, asking the latter to make way so that the party can move on in an effective matter, as no one can be considered bigger than the party.
 Despite this, he still found the support of many prominent people in the PN parliamentary group, among them being his former deputies Mario de Marco and Beppe Fenech Adami who supported him saying that the party should unite for greater strength.
 Other MPs that lent their name to this cause included Claudette Buttigieg, Therese Comodini Cachia, Marthese Portelli, Claudio Grech, Karol Aquilina, Karl Gouder and Jason Azzopardi, as well as MEP David Casa.
 MEP Roberta Metsola requested that the matter was discussed within party organs.
 MP Chris Said offered to mediate the situation.
 Delia would eventually relent, which would prove to be one of many incidents regarding internal party politics.

 Secretary General of the EPP Group in the European Parliament

-On 14 January 2020, Simon Busuttil was appointed as the new Secretary General of the EPP Group in the European Parliament.
+On 14 January 2020, Simon Busuttil was announced as the new Secretary General of the EPP Group in the European Parliament.
 To take up this Brussels-based post, Busuttil announced that he would resign his parliamentary seat at the end of February 2020.
 He officially took over his new responsibility of Secretary General of the EPP Group on 1 May 2020.

+Busuttil's term as Secretary-General ended in 1 November 2024 and he was succeeded by Ouarda Bensouag.